Why Faith Grows Small, Not Big

 At that point, the healthiest thing a community can do isn’t manage the size more tightly.

-It’s start another table.
+It’s let natural hosts start another conversation around an ordinary table.

 In short: starting small isn’t a compromise.
 It’s a commitment.